wojtekmaj/react-date-picker/README.md

 #### Legacy browsers

-If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Date-Picker.
+If you need to support Internet Explorer 11, you will need to use React-Date-Picker v9.

 ### Installation